Skip to main content

 Premiers gathered to meet with PM call for new pipelines built with Ontario steel

-• On July 22, 2025, Saskatchewan Premier Scott Moe, Ontario Premier Doug Ford and Alberta Premier Danielle Smith signed a Memorandum of Understanding in Ontario's cottage country, coordinating infrastructure to transport oil, gas and critical minerals.
+• On Monday, Saskatchewan Premier Scott Moe, Ontario Premier Doug Ford and Alberta Premier Danielle Smith signed the MOU, committing to infrastructure projects and using Ontario steel in Ontario's cottage country.

 Insights by Ground AI